apache/sedona/docs/api/sql/Function.md

 ## ST_MinimumBoundingCircle

 Introduction: Returns the smallest circle polygon that contains a geometry.
-The optional quadrantSegments parameter determines how many segments to use per quadrant (default is 12) and the default number of segments has been changed to 48 since v1.5.0.
+The optional quadrantSegments parameter determines how many segments to use per quadrant and the default number of segments has been changed to 48 since v1.5.0.

 Format: `ST_MinimumBoundingCircle(geom: geometry, [Optional] quadrantSegments:int)`